sonatype-nexus-community/nexus-development-guides/docs/plugin-install.md

 ## Installing a custom Nexus 3 plugin

-There are a range of options for installing the a plugin.
-You'll need to build it first, and then install the plugin with the options shown below:
+There are a range of options for installing a plugin.
+You'll need to build it first, and then install the plugin with the options shown below.

 ### Temporary Install